ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

-* If the root causes have been found, the client can resolve this incident by invoking the 'incident resolve' rpc operation, dispatching a ticket or using other functions (e.g. routing calculation,configuration)
+* If the root causes have been found, the client can resolve this incident by invoking the 'incident resolve' rpc operation, dispatching a ticket or using other functions (routing calculation, configuration, etc.)

 ## Interworking with Alarm Management